Skip to main content

 Relation column options

 Like all columns, relation columns have a number of settings that allow you to fine tune the column to your needs.
 This includes things like allowing multiple selections per cell, pre-setting values for newly added rows, and more.
-To view these options, just right click on the header of your relation column, then select Relation options.
+To view these options, just right click on the header of your relation column, then select Edit column.

 • Linked columns.
 This section shows any other relation columns in your doc that are based off this column.
 You can read more about creating linked relations below.